rucio/rucio/doc/rucio-server.md

 ## Test the RSE
 Create a Rucio scope for your user and data:

     $rucio-admin -u root -v scope add --account root --scope TEST

 Check that the scope exists:

     $rucio-admin scope list

-Also add a dataset in the scope:
+Also add a dataset to the scope:

      $rucio add-dataset TEST:MYDATA